Accessible Menu

 We don’t want to use a

-selector, move the link off the page..skipLink { position: absolute; left: -1000px; }
+display: noneas then the screen reader will ignore the link.
+Instead of using theclassselector, move the link off the page..skipLink { position: absolute; left: -1000px; } -

 Move link when in

-stateWhen the link is in the focus or active state, the element moves back to its original position.
+focusoractivestateWhen the link is in the focus or active state, the element moves back to its original position.

 .skipLink:focus, .skipLink:active { left: 0; }